What is medical thermology?

 Many of the medical doctors that practice thermology are specialists in neurology, surgery, vascular medicine or oncology and they practice thermology as an adjunct within their specialty, rather than as a discipline itself.
 There are very few trained and dedicated thermologists, not nearly enough to be available for even the major hospitals.
 In addition, the imaging services of most hospitals are run by radiologists and most radiologists have no useful abilities for thermology, as it is based on medical function rather than medical structure.
 What little knowledge many radiologists have of thermology is outdated and they may be under peer-pressure to disregard thermology as an imaging system outside of their domain.
 Unfortunately, the current lack of effective national standards for quality and practices for thermology also acts to keep it out of the mainstream of Medicine.

 iScanHD has created the “standard of excellence” and has assembled the most advanced technologies and standards to certify centers.
-Medical Thermography Associates in Clifton Park, NY is the first in the Capital Region, and the only center in Upstate NY to meet these standards and become a certified center.
+Northeast Thermography Medical Imaging Center in Clifton Park, NY is the first in the Capital Region, and the only center in Upstate NY to meet these standards and become a certified center.

 I asked my physician about thermology and was told the procedure was not standardized yet.

-Today, iScanHD medical imaging system has created the standard of excellence and Medical Thermography Associates is a Certified center.
+Today, iScanHD medical imaging system has created the standard of excellence and Northeast Thermography Medical Imaging Center is a Certified center.
 Unfortunately, many physicians are uninformed or misinformed about medical thermology.
 Please ask your physician to read the Physians section of our website or contact our office for a collection of published peer-reviewed scientific and medical studies.

 The rise in the incidence of breast cancer during the early 1970’s and the early successes with medical infrared imaging generated a great deal of enthusiasm for it as a diagnostic tool.
 The early adopters of medical infrared imaging were able to demonstrate impressive sensitivity levels in their preliminary studies even using relatively primitive analog equipment, and only a superficial level of empirical knowledge to guide their evaluations.
 In 1974, the US National Cancer Institute funded a large-scale study on the early detection of breast cancer as a means of reducing mortality and included medical infrared imaging almost as an afterthought and with some very poor planning.